christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

   </div>
   ```

   > Like with the team profiles, we're going to use a special Bootstrap component that works well with grids.
 This time it's a [Bootstrap thumbnail](http://getbootstrap.com/components/#thumbnails) instead of a media object.
 The effect is similar, but a thumbnail is a little more flexible than a media object.
+For example, thumbnails have (mostly) responsive images that shrink to fit the space provided without any extra CSS.

 * Inside the new div, paste the [Custom Content Thumbnail boilerplate  html](http://getbootstrap.com/components/#thumbnails-custom-content), like so:
   ```html